Convention & Visitors Bureau

 Special seasonal releases are common among Boulder's craft brewers, so check the latest tap lists for gems like Avery's Rumpkin (pumpkin-infused with rum notes) or Upslope's Pumpkin Ale.
 It's also the perfect time for cider, with two new cideries in Boulder: BOCO Cider and Locust Cider.

 Boulder's shops are open and are taking extra safety precautions, such as limiting the number of shoppers in the store at one time, giving tried-on clothing a "rest" period before putting them back out and asking guests to sanitize their hands before entering.
-Hit downtown's Pearl Street for a cozy new sweater at Chelsea, Cedar & Hyde Mercantile, the new Patagonia flagship or Savvy on Pearl (among many others) or the outdoor Twenty Ninth Street shopping center, where you'll find Evereve, J. Jill, Anthropologie, J.Crew Factory and many more.
+Hit downtown's Pearl Street for a cozy new sweater at Savvy on Pearl, Cedar & Hyde Mercantile, the new Patagonia flagship or Savvy on Pearl (among many others) or the outdoor Twenty Ninth Street shopping center, where you'll find Evereve, J. Jill, Anthropologie, J.Crew Factory and many more.